alice0meta/TagTime/README.md

 * `run.sh` - installs dependencies the first time, runs `tagtime.js` as a daemon with own arguments
 * `stop.sh` - stops existing instances of the daemon
 * `settings.js` - template for user-specific settings
+* `TagTime v0 perl/` - Original TagTime
+* `TagTime v0 python/` - initial work on a new back-end for TagTime contributed by Jonathan Chang and Arthur Breitman
+* `TagTime v0 android/` - the TagTime Android app by Bethany Soule (bsoule) with contributions by Michael Janssen (jamuraa).

+Thanks also to Paul Fenwick, Jesse Aldridge, Kevin Lochner, and Rob Felty for contributions to the code.

 <!-- The script directory contains various scripts we've used, like for various games and contests and commitment contracts and whatnot.
 Basically, incentive schemes for getting ourselves to procrastinate less.